Tim Williams

 I model resilience and transformation in agri-food systems.

-In August 2021, I graduated with a PhD in Industrial & Operations Engineering from the University of Michigan.
+In 2021, I graduated with a PhD in Industrial & Operations Engineering from the University of Michigan.
 In my dissertation I used agent-based modelling to examine strategies for building resilience in smallholder agricultural systems.
 My postdoctoral research builds on this prior experience by transitioning to a European context and a larger scale of analysis.

 Please use the links below to view my Twitter, Google Scholar, and Github accounts.
 I also (very) occasionally make blog posts on this site.
 You can see these under the "Blog" link in the site's header.